FREE SHIPPING FROM £50

 3.1 All prices are in British pounds.
 The price is the price displayed on the website at the time the customer places the order, subject to printing and typing errors.

-3.2 The prices listed on the website are exclusive of BTW (Dutch VAT) and exclusive of shipping costs and any statutory contributions to be borne by the customer.
-The BTW, shipping costs and any statutory contributions will be calculated as specified during the ordering process.
+3.2 The prices listed on the website are exclusive of VAT and exclusive of shipping costs and any statutory contributions to be borne by the customer.
+The VAT, shipping costs and any statutory contributions will be calculated as specified during the ordering process.
 These will also be stated in the order confirmation.

 Payment will take place in advance in the manner stated on the website.
 The Supplier will not deliver the ordered good until its payment has been authorised.